GioFar81/euro-million-electron/README.md

 ## Features

-- Generate 1 to 5 lines of Euromillion numbers
+- Generate one to five lines of Euromillion numbers
-- Each line contains 5 unique numbers (1-50) and 2 lucky stars (1-12)
+- Each line contains five unique numbers (1–50) and two lucky stars (1–12)
 - Numbers are displayed in ascending order
 - Simple and intuitive user interface
 - Theme switching:
     - Light mode
     - Dark mode
     - System preference (automatically matches your system's theme)

 ## Installation